Steve NelsonCo-founder, Carbon

-Steve joined Wakefield Group in 1999 and is now Managing Partner.
-He established the venture capital firm’s Research Triangle Park, NC office.
-Steve joined Wakefield after 19 years of executive and general management experience in technology, software and Internet-based businesses.
-During the last three years of his professional career before starting at Wakefield, Steve was at Quokka Sports, a digital sports media company, in several executive capacities.
+Prior to co-founding Carbon, Nelson served as managing partner of Wakefield Group from 1999 to 2013.
+He established the venture capital firm’s Research Triangle Park, N.C. office.
+He joined Wakefield after 19 years of executive and general management experience in technology, software and Internet-based businesses.
+Before starting at Wakefield, Steve was at Quokka Sports, a digital sports media company, in several executive capacities.
 Quokka raised over $140M in capital and successfully completed an IPO in 1999.
-He served as the San Francisco-based top executive and general manager of a joint venture company between NBC Sports and Quokka Sports, NBC/Quokka Ventures, where legendary and former NBC Sports Chairman, Dick Ebersol, served as the JV’s chairman.
+He served as the San Francisco-based top executive and general manager of a joint venture company between NBC Sports and Quokka Sports, NBC/Quokka Ventures, where legendary and former NBC Sports Chairman, Dick Ebersol, served as chairman.

-Prior to Quokka, Steve worked in Silicon Valley as a Vice President with Informix Software in Menlo Park, California.
-His first business experience was 14 years at IBM, ultimately as Vice President and General Manager in San Francisco.
-Steve is a former member of the board of directors of many companies, including Constella (sold to SRA International), APEX Analytix (sold to PNC), RxMedic (sold to QS/1) and Motricity (NASDAQ – MOTR).
-He is currently a board member or observer at Appia, FrontStream, Liquidia (where he also served as CEO), SciQuest (NASDAQ – SQI), and is chairman of BlueCross BlueShield of North Carolina.
+Prior to Quokka, Nelson worked in as a vice president with Informix Software in Menlo Park, California.
+His first business experience was 14 years at IBM, where he ultimately served as vice president and general manager in San Francisco.
+Nelson is a former member of the board of directors of many companies, including Constella (sold to SRA International), APEX Analytix (sold to PNC), RxMedic (sold to QS/1) and Motricity (NASDAQ – MOTR).
 He is a past Chairman of North Carolina’s Council for Entrepreneurial Development (CED).
-He is also a Foundation Board member and chairman at the North Carolina School of Science & Math.
-From 2001-2009, Steve served on the Investment Advisory Committee for two consecutive popularly elected State Treasurers of North Carolina.
+From 2001-2009, he served on the Investment Advisory Committee for two consecutive popularly elected state treasurers of North Carolina.